actions-marketplace-validations/skyhook-io_git-sync-commit/README.md

 2. **Stash changes** - Safely stashes any uncommitted changes (including untracked files)
 3. **Sync with upstream** - Pulls latest changes using rebase to maintain linear history
 4. **Restore changes** - Pops the stash to restore your changes
+   - **Automatic conflict resolution**: If conflicts occur between stashed changes and pulled changes, the action automatically resolves them by accepting your stashed changes (the newer modifications from this workflow)
+   - This ensures concurrent workflow changes are properly merged without leaving conflict markers
 5. **Stage files** - Adds files matching the specified pattern
+6. **Safety check** - Verifies no conflict markers are present in staged files (additional safeguard)
-6. **Commit** - Creates a commit if there are staged changes
+7. **Commit** - Creates a commit if there are staged changes
-7. **Push with retry** - Attempts to push with automatic retry on failure:
+8. **Push with retry** - Attempts to push with automatic retry on failure:
    - On push failure, rebases again and retries
    - Continues up to `max_retries` attempts
    - Handles race conditions from concurrent workflows